Patrick3131/Tentacles/README.md

 - What happens if the app goes in to background(-> all sessions are completed)

-- What happens if the app comes back in to foreground( -> new sessions are created and set to open)
+- What happens if the app comes back in to foreground( -> new sessions are created and set to previous state)
 - More than one session of the same value proposition?

 ```